 - a.
-Exclude warm weather data and summer data (i.e. June to September) and fit a line to the remaining data.
+Exclude Warm Weather Data and summer data (i.e. June to September) and fit a line to the remaining data.
 Any flat Gas Demand EUC Models are detected and re-run with all the data. - b.
-Warm weather data (for exclusion) is defined in this context as the warmest 2° of data (i.e. that for which the CWV is greater than Max.
-CWV 2°). - c.
 Assess the excluded summer data against the line fitted in step (a) to establish whether a summer reduction is required.
-The current condition of a 5% bar before any summer reduction is considered to apply to each individual year model will be retained. - d.
-Reintroduce the summer data into the data set (after inflating by any summer reduction identified in step c; if no summer reduction is identified then there would be no inflation).
-Fit a line to the augmented data set, excluding the warmest 2°, to establish whether a cut-off is appropriate, considering potential cut-offs in the range 0.5 to 4 degrees below the maximum value of the composite weather variable.
-The criterion applied from spring 2001 onwards, of a 20% improvement in the mean square residual over that obtained by using the straight line alone, will be retained in assessing whether there should be a cut-off applied to each individual year model. - e.
-If a cut-off is not required, then reintroduce the warmest 2° of data and fit a line to the entire data set. - f.
-Demand Model Smoothing considers three years' models and the application of summer reductions or not to the smoothed model is dependent on all the years contributing to the smoothed model.
-Thus, it is possible that the smoothed model will not incorporate a summer reduction, in spite of a summer reduction being identified for one (or more) of the individual years.
-To cover this eventuality, it is necessary in each year's modelling to produce models with and without summer reductions.
-The model without summer reductions will be produced by including summer data (except for the warmest 2°) in the regression in step a above, and fitting a cut-off if necessary, as in steps d and e above.
+A 5% minimum summer reduction is considered to apply to each individual year model (i.e. where the calculated summer reduction is less than 5% it is not considered to be sufficient enough to apply). - c.
+Whilst continuing to exclude the Warm Weather Data, reintroduce the summer data into the data set (after inflating by any summer reduction identified in step b; if no summer reduction is identified then there would be no inflation).
+Fit a line to the augmented data set, to establish whether a cut-off is appropriate, considering potential cut-offs in the range 0.5 to 4 degrees below the maximum value of the CWV.
+The tolerance for assessing whether there should be a cut-off applied is a 20% improvement in the mean square residual over that obtained by using the straight line alone. - e.
+If a cut-off is not required, then reintroduce the Warm Weather Data and fit a line to the entire data set. - f.
+Demand Model Smoothing considers three years' models and the application of summer reductions (or not) to the smoothed model is dependent on all the years contributing to the smoothed model.
+Therefore, if any of the contributing models are non-summer reduction, the smoothed model will be non-summer reduction.
+To cover this eventuality, each year's modelling produces models with and without summer reductions.

-2. As previously agreed and implemented from the spring 2002 NDM analysis onwards, weekend effects for the "01B" EUCs will be modelled using the same "variable weather sensitivity" form of model used for all other EUCs.
-(This form of the model is set out in Section 3 of the 2021 NDM Algorithms booklet.).
-Note: This approach will also be applied to the new EUCs in Bands 1 and 2.
+2. Weekend effects for all EUCs will be modelled using the same "variable weather sensitivity" form of model.
+(This form of the model is set out in Section 3 of the NDM Algorithms booklet).

-3. The Daily Gas Consumption Data applicable to the Analysis Period will not have been analysed previously, and so, investigation of the most appropriate data aggregations, determination of WAR band limits, etc., will be undertaken with respect to this data set.
-This will be done in conjunction with the Technical Work Group (a decision point described in the Industry Consultation section of this document).
+3. The Daily Gas Consumption Data applicable to the Analysis Period will not have been analysed previously, so investigation of the most appropriate data aggregations, determination of WAR band limits, etc., will be undertaken with respect to this data set.

-4. The Gas Demand EUC Models for all EUCs will allow the possibility of summer cut-offs and summer reductions being applied.
+4. The Gas Demand EUC Models for all EUCs will allow the possibility of summer cut-offs and summer reductions being applied, however, cut-offs will not be applied to the models derived for consumption bands up to 293 MWh pa Note-10.